lzkqcc/iS3-Server/README.md

 2. `cd iS3-Server`
 3. `.nuget/NuGet restore`
 4. Double click `iS3.Server.sln`, open in Visual Studio and Press `F5` to run in debug mode.

+## How to publish

+Before publish the project, the config file should be created.

+* publish in **Debug** mode: Copy `iS3.Server/Web.Demo.config`, rename to `iS3.Server/Web.Debug.config`, and fill the information
+* publish in **Release** mode: Copy `iS3.Server/Web.Demo.config`, rename to `iS3.Server/Web.Release.config`, and fill the information

+More informaiton please refer to [web config introduction](https://deanhume.com/working-with-multiple-web-config-files/).